james2067/CsharpQuestions/Questions.md

 ##    Q: What is a namespace?
+      Namespaces are used primarily in two ways.
+      **Organizing classes**
+      Look at the code: ```System.Console.WriteLine("Hello world");```
+      System is the namespace.
+Console is the class inside of that namespace.
+      You can use the "using" keyword at the top of your program to eliminate some repetition here.
+      For Ex: ```Using System;```
+      Now you can use: ```Console.WriteLine("Hello World");```
 ##    Q: What are value types?
 ##    Q: What are reference types?
 ##    Q: What is an automatic property and how is it useful?
 ##    Q: What is the purpose of using statement?
 ##    Q: What are dynamic type variables?
 ##    Q: What is the purpose of the is operator?
 ##    Q: What are generics and how is using them useful?
 ##    Q: What is the scope of a public member of a class?
 ##    Q: Can you create a function that can accept a varying number of arguments?
 ##    Q: How do you sort an array?
 ##    Q: What is a nullable type and what purpose does it serve?
 ##    Q: What is an enumeration?
 ##    Q: What is inheritance?
 ##    Q: Is multiple inheritance supported?
 ##    Q: What is the purpose of as operator
 ##    Q: What is an object?
 ##    Q: What is the difference between a struct and a class?
 ##    Q: What is the difference between continue and break statements?
 ##    Q: What is this and how is it used?